GRIDAPPSD/gridappsd-docker/README.md

 Click the triangle in the top right corner to have a simulation run.

-## Close and remove the containers
+## Exiting the container

+Use Ctrl+C (Command+C) to stop gridappsd from running.

+  exit
   docker-compose down

 ### Future enhancements
   -  open a web browser to the viz container http://localhost:8080